Hampstead Heath Circular Walk (4 or 6 miles)

 Hampstead Grove is one of the most pleasant streets in Hampstead with many fine houses and several rewarding byways just off it.
 Further on, Fenton House is passed on the right.
 This dates from 1693, and is another National Trust property.
 It contains fine furniture and one of the largest gardens in Hampstead, but is chiefly known for the Benton Fletcher collection of early keyboard instruments.
 Most are in working order, and recitals are regularly given.

 13. Where Hampstead Grove gives way to Holly Bush Hill, swing left, soon turning into Holly Mount and the Holly Bush pub.
+If time is pressing, a short-cut to the end can be gained here.
 A few metres past the pub, take steps down a wide passageway on the left to reach Heath Street.
 Go across the pedestrian crossing and turn right for 100 metres to return to Hampstead Underground Station.
+Otherwise retrace your steps from the pub back to Holly Bush Hill to reach the foot of the sloping path adjacent to the pub sign.
+At the top of the slope, turn right then left along Mount Vernon and, just before the iron bollards, swing left into Holly Walk.

 Extension to walk from point 7, taking in Highgate: